-Openreach are using the term ‘Stop Sell’ to describe the locations in which it will no longer be possible to buy WLR products.
+Openreach is using the term ‘Stop Sell’ to describe the locations in which it will no longer be possible to buy WLR products.
 This includes all ISDN and analogue lines.
-Check out the current stop sell locations here.
+Check out the current stop-sell locations here.

-Openreach have announced their intention to move to national Stop Sell of WLR products in September 2023.
+Openreach has announced its intention to move to national Stop Sell of WLR products in September 2023.